John Brown Media: History

 While going on to publish several other newsstand titles, however, it was the customer magazine side of the business that grew most dramatically, with early clients including Debenhams, IKEA, the Dorchester, and Eurotunnel.
 (John Brown shut down both Speakeasy and Blast! by the end of 1991.)

 In 2001 the company disposed of its consumer titles (including Viz) in a £6.4 million deal with I Feel Good (IFG), a company belonging to ex-Loaded editor James Brown, to concentrate on customer communications, and quickly absorbed Citrus Publishing.
 This helped move establish John Brown as the UK's largest customer publishing house.

 In 2004, CEO Andrew Hirsch (formerly of Pearl and Dean) initiated a successful management buyout.
 A broadening of the group's activities and a number of acquisitions followed as did board appointments in marketing and strategy.
 In 2008 the senior management team restructured all the acquired businesses to trade under the single John Brown banner.

 In 2006, specialist catalogue publishing agency CodeLondon was acquired.

 In 2007, digital communication agency Fingal was acquired.

 In 2007, a South African office was opened in Cape Town.

 In 2008, a company rebrand was undertaken with all companies trading under the John Brown name.

-In 2016, John Brown Media hired Stefano Hatfield, the former editor of Campaign and the I newspaper as global editorial director.

 In 2011, Hong Kong agency Kleio was acquired and rebranded as John Brown Hong Kong.

 In 2013, offices were opened in Dubai, with a US office opened in 2015.

 In 2015, John Brown Media joined the Dentsu Aegis Network.

-John Brown currently produces around 100 publications and projects.